While you're vacationing in Europe, come see the unique LDS temple in Sweden.

 The temple is a bit outside of Stockholm, so it does take a bit of a time requirement to get there.
 If you're coming from downtown Stockholm, plan for about an hour trip there.
 We have detailed instructions on how to do just that, below.

 Unless you're relying on a taxi or an Uber, you'll want to rock the train system to get from Stockholm to the temple.

 First, head to Stockholm Central Station (Railway Station).

 If you're coming from Gamla Stan, you can take the green metro line 18 towards Vällingby or the red metro line (13 towards Ropsten or 14 towards Mörby centrum).
 Either way, get off on the stop T-Centralen which is the Central Station stop.

 From the rail station, you're going to switch transportation and take the commuter train 35 towards Nynäshamn.
-You've got 8 stops before you arrive at your destination so here is where you can get comfortable and enjoy the ride.
+You've got eight stops before you arrive at your destination so here is where you can get comfortable and enjoy the ride.

 Call ahead if you're planning to do any endowment or baptism sessions.
-Things change, but you may need to schedule a time to make sure you'll get a time to serve.
+You may need to schedule a time to make sure you'll get a time to serve.
 Contact the temple to make arrangements!